Ensemble optimal control for managing drug resistance in cancer therapies: Ensemble optimal control formulation: theoretical framework

 \subsection{Ensemble optimal control problem and related functional}

-We shall propose a therapy schedule resulting as the (approximate) solution of an ensemble optimal control problem.
-To this end, we assume that we are given a probability measure $\mu\in\mathcal{P}(\Theta)$ on the space of the unknown parameters $\theta\coloneqq (\hat d_D, \hat d_T, \hat r_R, f_0)$ of the control system in \cref{eq:aff_ctrl_sys,eq:Cau_aff_ctrl}.
-Throughout the paper, the space $\Theta\subset \R^5$ is assumed to be compact.
+We shall propose a therapy schedule resulting {in the} (approximate) solution of an ensemble optimal control problem.
+To this end, we assume that we are given a probability measure $\mu\in\mathcal{P}(\Theta)$ on the space of the unknown parameters $\theta$ of the control system in \cref{eq:aff_ctrl_sys,eq:Cau_aff_ctrl}.
+Throughout the paper, the space $\Theta\subset \R^{m}$ is assumed to be compact.
 Recalling the definition of $\U$ in \cref{eq:def_adm_ctrls}, we consider the ensemble optimal control problem associated to the functional $\J\colon \U\to \R$ defined as

-where $n_u^\theta(\tau) = s_u^\theta(\tau) + r_u^\theta(\tau)$, with $s_u^\theta, r_u^\theta$ solutions of \cref{eq:intro_model_nondim} corresponding to the admissible control $u\in\U$ and to the parameters $\theta\in\Theta$, and where $\ell\colon \R \to\R$ is a cost function of class $C^2$.
+where {$N_D^\theta(t)=\sum_{i=1}^nX_{D\ i}^\theta(t)$, with $X_{D\, 1}^\theta, \ldots, X_{D\, n}^\theta$} solutions of \cref{eq:intro_model_nondim} corresponding to the admissible control ${D}\in\U$ and to the parameters $\theta\in\Theta$, and where $\ell\colon \R \to\R$ is a cost function of class $C^2$.

-\begin{remark} The function that we integrate in \cref{eq:def_ens_funct} depends \emph{on the total cancer population $n_u^\theta(\tau)$ at every instant $\tau\in [0,T]$}.
+\begin{remark} The function that we integrate in \cref{eq:def_ens_funct} depends \emph{on the total cancer population ${N_D^\theta(t)}$ at every instant $t\in [0,T]$}.
 This choice has a precise interpretation in the model.
-Indeed, in a real-world scenario, it is not realistic to have access separately to the sizes of the sensitive and resistant sub-populations $s_u^\theta(\tau)$ and $r_u^\theta(\tau)$, respectively. \end{remark}
+Indeed, in a real-world scenario, it is not realistic to have access separately to the sizes of the {$n$ different sub\-populations}. \end{remark}

 \begin{remark} The functional $\J$ introduced in \cref{eq:def_ens_funct} designs an \emph{averaged} ensemble optimal control problem, as we saturate the dependence on the parameter $\theta$ by averaging with respect to the probability measure $\mu$.
 An alternative paradigm consists in optimizing with respect to the worst-case scenario.
 Namely, this would result in addressing the minimax problem induced by the functional